The Wandering Earth: Release

 On 25 December 2018, the first official trailer for the film was released at the China Aerospace Museum in Beijing along with a teaser poster.

 On 30 January 2019, Beijing-based distributor China Media Capital (CMC Pictures) announced that it has secured the international rights and is planning a sizable North American release on 8 February.
 The company will open the film in 22 cities in the U.S. and 3 in Canada, throughout Australia and New Zealand.
 The movie released in U.S. theaters with IMAX 3D during the first week.

 On 20 February 2019, it was announced that Netflix acquired the distribution rights to stream the film internationally.
 The film was expected to be available to stream globally on Netflix, outside of China, on 30 April 2019, however the film was later promoted on the Netflix Facebook page as being released on 6 May 2019.

 Reception

 Box office

-The Wandering Earth released over the Chinese New Year holiday season, and earned more than CN¥2 billion (£232 million) in 6 days, setting a new record for a Chinese film.
+The Wandering Earth was released over the Chinese New Year holiday season, and earned more than CN¥2 billion (£232 million) in 6 days, setting a new record for a Chinese film.
 It also set the record for the highest-grossing Chinese film on IMAX.
 Second weekend box office dropped 53%, on par with all other currently playing films post Chinese holiday season, as expected.
 The film's total gross in China stands at CN¥4.655 billion.

 On release, it topped the worldwide box office with a 3-day opening weekend gross of $172,718,000, and had a 6-day opening gross of $289,090,290.
 The film has grossed $693,371,204 in China, $5,875,487 in North America, and $1,575,366 in other territories, for a worldwide total of $699,992,512.